docker/docs/storage/storagedriver/overlayfs-driver.md

 description: Learn how to optimize your use of OverlayFS driver.
 keywords: container, storage, driver, OverlayFS
 title: Use the OverlayFS storage driver
+redirect_from:
+- /engine/userguide/storagedriver/overlayfs-driver/
 ---

 OverlayFS is a modern *union filesystem* that is similar to AUFS, but faster and with a simpler implementation.
-Docker provides a storage driver for OverlayFS.
+Docker provides two storage drivers for
+OverlayFS: the original `overlay`, and the newer and more stable `overlay2`.

 This topic refers to the Linux kernel driver as `OverlayFS` and to the Docker storage driver as `overlay` or `overlay2`.